 - Value-based pricing shifts the focus on the customer.
 It is the most challenging, but potentially the most rewarding price-setting method.

-Although most of the insights on product value come from the market research, it is worth to use a systematic way to structure this information in order to measure the product value and here Finance can play an important role.
+Although most of the insights on product value come from market research, it is worth using a systematic way to structure this information in order to measure the product value and here Finance can play an important role.
 An example of such a structured approach can be demonstrated with help of a tool that allows comparing competing products from the customer perspective (e.g., for OTC products in the example below).
 First, factors affecting consumer choice (efficacy, taste and convenience) are graded by their importance in the consumer's eyes.
 Then both the company’s product and its rivals are measured on these factors (see image 3).
 The taste of the product is quite important for the customer (scoring second after efficacy), but the company’s product lags behind its main competitor.
 On the other hand, the product is more convenient in application than competing analogues, but it is not understood and appreciated by consumers.
 Hence, the company can either work on improving the product taste or focus on communicating to consumers the importance of factors where it already has an edge (convenience).

 Image 3.
 An example of weighing the company’s product attributes from the consumer perspective

-Having understood the product value (a sum of multiplications of product’s score on each factor by its importance), a company can further “weigh it” by comparing value with the price and analyze its value-price proposition versus competition in the Value Map view of the tool (see image 4 below).
+Having understood the product value (a sum of multiplications of product’s score on each factor by its importance), a company can further “weigh it” by comparing the value with the price and analyze its value-price proposition versus competition in the Value Map view of the tool (see image 4 below).
 In the coordinate system “Relative price - Value”, a product can be located in three positions vs. competition:

 - Balance corridor: price and value are balanced, e.g. a high value corresponds to a high price (product “Just Right”)